How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Applications

+Now we will present some immediate applications of our result to derive tight tail bounds and first moment bounds.
+We then discuss some implications of Theorem \ref{thm_main:main_thm} and Corollary \ref{cor:asymp_gaussian_rate} in the special case of constant step-size SA and SGD.

-\subsubsection{Tight first moment bound}
+\subsection{Tight first moment bound}

-Recall that convergence of Wasserstien-1 metric directly imply convergence of first moment.
-Consequently, we obtain the following corollary from Theorem \ref{thm_main:main_thm}.
+Since Wasserstien-1 convergence imply convergence of first moment, Theorem \ref{thm_main:main_thm} immediately yields the following corollary.
 We only present the case $\xi=1$ which has the optimal rate of convergence.
-It is straightforward to obtain analogous bounds for other choices of step-sizes. \begin{corollary} The sequence $\{x_k\}_{k\geq 0}$ given by update equation \eqref{eq:SA_rec2} satisfies the following bound first moment error bound for all $k\geq 0$
+It is straightforward to obtain analogous bounds for other choices of step-sizes. \begin{corollary} Suppose $\xi=1$ and all the conditions of Theorem \ref{thm_main:main_thm} hold.
+Then, the sequence $\{x_k\}_{k\geq 0}$ given by update equation \eqref{eq:SA_rec2} satisfies the following first moment error bound for all $k\geq 0$

-\end{corollary} We note that the above bound is conceptually analogous to the finite-time MSE bound established in \cite{haque2025tightfinitetimebounds}.
-Specifically, in both cases, the bounds exhibit a tight dominant term whose rate of convergence matches with the asymptotic normal distribution in their specific regimes (first and second moment, respectively).
-Although, in principle, one can obtain error bounds in first moment via Jensen's inequality and using the MSE bound in \cite{haque2025tightfinitetimebounds}, however, this approach will lead to a sub-optimal constant in the leading term due to the fact that $\E[\|\Sigma_2^{1/2}Z\|]\leq \sqrt{\mathrm{Tr}(\Sigma_2)}$.
-Moreover, a straightforward comparison on the tightness of the higher term seems non-trivial and is left as future work.
+\end{corollary} The above bound is conceptually analogous to the finite-time MSE bound established in \cite{haque2025tightfinitetimebounds} as both bounds exhibit a tight dominant term that matches precisely with the asymptotic normal distribution in their specific regimes (first and second moment, respectively).
+Although, one can obtain error bounds in first moment via Jensen's inequality and the MSE bound in \cite{haque2025tightfinitetimebounds}, however, this approach will lead to a sub-optimal constant since $\E[\|(\Sigma^{(\alpha)})^{1/2}Z\|]\leq \sqrt{\mathrm{Tr}(\Sigma^{(\alpha)})}$.
+A rigorous comparison on the tightness of the higher term seems non-trivial and is left as future work.

-\subsubsection{Tail Bounds for the rescaled iterate}
+\subsection{Tail Bounds for the rescaled iterate}

-An upper bound on the tail deviations of a random variable from Gaussian distribution can be obtained via Wasserstein-1 distance \cite{austern2022efficient, fang2022wasserstein, Wang2026manuscript}.
-Consequently, a further application of Theorem \ref{thm_main:main_thm} is the derivation of non-asymptotic bounds on tail deviations.
-Such bounds are important for quantifying the probability of rare, large excursions of the SA iterates from their equilibrium. \begin{proposition} Suppose $\xi=1$ and all the conditions of Theorem \ref{thm_main:main_thm} are satisfied.
-Furthermore, let $k$ be large enough such that $d_{\mathcal{W}}(y_{k}, \Sigma_2^{1/2}Z)\leq 1/2$.
-Then, for any $a>0$ and unit vector $\zeta\in\mathbb{R}^d$ such that $\|\zeta\|=1$, we have
+An upper bound on the tail deviations from Gaussian distribution can be obtained via Wasserstein-1 distance \cite{austern2022efficient, fang2022wasserstein, Wang2026manuscript}.
+Consequently, Theorem \ref{thm_main:main_thm} can be applied to derive non-asymptotic bounds on tail deviations.
+Such bounds are important for quantifying the probability of rare, large excursions of the SA iterates from their equilibrium. \begin{proposition} Suppose $\xi=1$ and all the conditions of Theorem \ref{thm_main:main_thm} hold.
+Furthermore, let $k$ be large enough such that $d_{\mathcal{W}}(y_{k}, (\Sigma^{(\alpha, 1)}_k)^{1/2}Z)\leq 0.5$.
+Then, for any $a>0$ and unit vector $\mathfrak{u}\in\mathbb{R}^d$, we have